nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The export mechanism is facilitated by `Storage` and `QuickCache`. `Storage` is used to interact with the users local data, and a new `QuickCache` containing the data to be exported is passed to `Storage` to save to local data.
+The Export mechanism is facilitated by `Storage` and `QuickCache`. `Storage` is used to interact with the users local data, and a new `QuickCache` containing the data to be exported is passed to `Storage` to save to local data.

 ##### Usage

-Given below is an example usage scenario and how the export mechanism behaves at each step.
+Given below is an example usage scenario and how the Export mechanism behaves at each step.

 Step 1.
 The user inputs the `find t/cs2100` command to find all `Flashcard` containing the tag `cs2100`.
 The `Model` updates its current filtered flashcard list.